nkorobkov/nkorobkov.github.io/projects/microglia.md

 To achieve the goal I used:

 - **Python** and  **NumPy** library for data manipulation.
 - **Jupyther** as a REPL for faster prototyping and experimenting.
 - **OpenCV** package for image processing and related operations.
 - **Numba** project for Just-In-Time compilation and speed.

 ###  Algorithm

-Developed algorithm uses multiple stages of components segmentation and component size analysis on the image.
+The developed algorithm uses multiple stages of components segmentation and component size analysis on the image.
 Filtering out small components and merging big components together to form a cell with axons.

-Algorithm has a lot of parameters that were hand-adjusted with professional biologists.
+The algorithm has a lot of parameters that were hand-adjusted with professional biologists.
 These parameters can be changed to adapt the algorithm for usage with different cell types or imaging hardware.

 <div class="image_row">